aloicerains/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. Displays the 10 last modified files
 13. Displays and sorts words in a single line
 14. Find a word from files
+15. Count the number of patterns in a file